Olde Swiss Cottage

 See more about this pub on WhatPub, CAMRA's national pub guide.

-Turns out the closure was only temporary - reopned on 10/01/24.
-March 2024 - all the handpumps have been removed so cask beer, it would seem, will not return.
+Turns out the closure was only temporary - reopened on 10/01/24.
+All the handpumps have been removed so cask beer, it would seem, will not return.

 01/01/24 - our reporter states "I saw on Facebook that Ye Old Swiss Cottage is closing on 2nd Jan. not clear from post if this is temporary.
 The last time I was in there a few months ago it seems neglected and run down, sad to see.
 No food on offer (likely due to low food hygiene rating).
 The landlord moved to Poland a few years ago and it has gone downhill since."